‘The View’ Star Stuns Co-Hosts, Audience With This Statement Against Trump Administration

 During a Hot Topics discussion of how Donald Trump handled the crisis in Puerto Rico after the president admitted that his administration’s work in Puerto Rico was not appreciated, panelist and lawyer Sunny Hostin stated that the president and his government allowed people to die.

-Mediaite reported that View co-panelist Abby Hunstman panned Trump’s remarks on Wednesday, calling them “indefensible,” “out of touch” and resembling the response of for President George W. Bush administration’s approach to Hurricane Katrina.
+Mediaite reported that View co-panelist Abby Hunstman panned Trump’s remarks on Wednesday, calling them “indefensible,” “out of touch,” and resembling the response of for President George W. Bush administration’s approach to Hurricane Katrina.

 Hostin, whose family was directly impacted by the hurricane, first remarked that it was reported that the current administration took $10 million away from FEMA and gave it to ICE.